bmedici/rest-ftp-daemon/README.md

 Known bugs
 ------------------------------------------------------------------------------------

-* As this project is based on SettingsLogic, which in turns uses Syck YAML parser, configuration merge from "defaults" section and environment-specific section is broken.
+* As this project is based on the Psyck YAML parser, configuration merge from "defaults" section and environment-specific section are broken.
 A sub-tree defined for a specific environment, will overwrite the corresponding subtree from "defaults".
+Please repeat whole sections from "defaults".

+* As this project is based on Chamber, and it considers hyphens in filename as namespaces, the global /etc/rest-ftp-daemon.yml config file is not parsed (and thus, ignored).
+Until this is worked around, please specify a config filename on the commandline.

 * If you get ```fatal error: 'openssl/ssl.h' file not found when installing ```eventmachine``` on OSX El Capitan, you can try with:
 ```